 (Unlike some Linux purists, I have no issues with using WINE.
 I will run whatever mixture of software it takes to achieve the end result I'm after.
 There's no shame in using Windows software; no denying that for some things, you simply can't beat it.
 For other stuff, Linux will run rings round it.
 At the end of the day, it's a simple case of using whatever works for YOU.)

-sudo apt update sudo apt install wine
+sudo apt install wine

 sudo dnf install wine